UCLComputerScience/pgta/intern.md

 ## Who can apply?

 You must be a current UCL student.
-The scheme is open to final year undergraduates, and those on MSc programmes.
+The scheme is open to second and third year undergraduates, and those on MSc programmes.
-> TODO: Check which years can apply!
-Should MSc use the PGTA route instead?

 You need to be eligible to work in the UK during the period of the internship.
 If you are on a visa, your visa must cover the full duration of the internship.
 UCL is unable to issue a visa for this scheme.